immonex/kickstart/src/readme.txt

 * Compatible with immonex Energy Scale Pro (energy class visualization) [2]
 * Compatible with immonex Notify (real estate e-mail marketing/automation) [2]

-= Add-Ons =
+= Add-ons =

 * **[Team](https://wordpress.org/plugins/immonex-kickstart-team/)**: Extended real estate agency/agent data handling and property related contact forms
 * **[Slideshows](https://plugins.inveris.de/wordpress-plugins/immonex-kickstart-slideshows)**: Real estate slideshows for display presentation in shop windows and public areas [2]
 * **Print** (to be released soon): Generation of PDF exposés for printing and sharing
-* **Elementor** (to be released soon): Elementor widgets for Kickstart frontend components
+* **Elementor** (to be released soon): Elementor widgets and dynamic tags for Kickstart frontend components

 == Installation ==

+immonex Kickstart is available in the official [WordPress Plugin Directory](https://wordpress.org/plugins/) and can be installed via the WordPress backend.

-1. WordPress backend: *Plugins > Add New > Upload Plugin* [1]
+1. *Plugins > Add New > Search for "immonex" ...* [1]
-2. Select the plugin ZIP file and click the install button.
-3. Activate the plugin after successful installation.
-4. Check/Modify the default plugin options under *immonex > Settings*.
+2. Check/Adjust the default plugin options under *immonex > Settings*.
-5. OPTIONAL: Install the [Team add-on](https://wordpress.org/plugins/immonex-kickstart-team/) for extended agency/agent data handling and contact forms.
+3. OPTIONAL: Install the [Team add-on](https://wordpress.org/plugins/immonex-kickstart-team/) for extended agency/agent data handling and contact forms.
-6. Install immonex OpenImmo2WP or another compatible OpenImmo import plugin and perform a first import.
+4. Install immonex OpenImmo2WP or another compatible OpenImmo import plugin and perform a first import.
 [2]
-7. OPTIONAL: Create pages as templates for property lists and/or detail views including the following shortcodes.
+5. OPTIONAL: Create pages as templates for property lists and/or detail views including the following shortcodes.
-8. OPTIONAL: Add Kickstart shortcodes to arbitrary pages or page builder elements as needed, e.g. for embedding property search forms or teaser lists.
+6. OPTIONAL: Add Kickstart shortcodes to arbitrary pages or page builder elements as needed, e.g. for embedding property search forms or teaser lists.

 = Kickstart Shortcodes =